 When air humidity is above 60%, your home suffers as well.
 Mold, mildew, and other allergens grow much faster in humid conditions.

 Even if you don’t suffer from allergies, a high presence of mold and mildew can create respiratory problems.
-Additionally, airborne illnesses tend to thrive longer in humid conditions.

 Most furniture and upholstery release chemicals used in the manufacturing process, albeit in tiny amounts that are difficult to notice.
 These accumulate in a humid environment, causing detrimental health effects.